Capture of Malacca (1511): Portuguese conquest

 During the negotiations, Albuquerque was visited by representatives of several merchant communities, such as the Hindus, who expressed their support for the Portuguese.
-The Chinese offered to help in any way that they could.
-Albuquerque requested no more than several barges to help land troops, saying that he did not wish the Chinese to suffer reprisals should the attack fail.
-He also invited them over to a galley to watch the fighting safely from afar, and authorized any who wished to leave to set sail from Malacca, which left the Chinese with a very good impression of the Portuguese.
+Five Chinese captains in the harbour who were indignant at the Sultan's conduct towards them warned Albuquerque of what he was up against and offered to help in any way that they could.
+Albuquerque requested no more than several barges to help land troops, and invited them over to a galley to watch the fighting safely from afar.
+He said he did not wish the Chinese to suffer reprisals should the attack fail and authorized any who wished to leave to set sail from Malacca, which left the Chinese with a very good impression of the Portuguese.